davidakennedy/davidakennedy.com/_src/posts/2010-02-12-social-media-and-storytelling-are-alike.md

 ---
-title: 3 Ways Social Media and Storytelling are Alike
+title: Three Ways Social Media and Storytelling are Alike
 description: Some of David A. Kennedy's favorite digital storytelling websites.
 date: 2010-02-12T12:04:56+00:00
 tags:
   - Social Media
   - Storytelling
 layout: layouts/post.njk
+permalink: blog/social-media-and-storytelling-are-alike/index.html
 ---
 Stop tweeting and facebooking for a minute, will you?
 Yes, it's popular and the love of many.